ubigby/passwd/README.md

 # pass-utils

 ## Description

-- Utilities for managing accounts and passwords wriiten python 3.
+- Utilities for managing accounts and passwords wriiten in python 3.
 - The account information is stored in databases using sqlite.

 ## Tasks
-- usermod modify a user account
 - lsusers list users database
 - docs